-Disruptive selling is the process of selling a solution that is so innovative and new that it is disrupting the status quo in the market space.
+The disruptive business model is the concept of selling a solution that is so innovative and new that it is disrupting the status quo in the market space.
 Some historic examples of these are companies like Apple when they introduced the iPhone.
 Another example in the B2B sales context is Salesforce who popularized cloud CRMs.
 Now, having your CRM in the cloud is very commonplace but there was a time when Salesforce was considered an extremely innovative solution and required a disruptive approach to selling.

-Here are three techniques to follow when selling a product that is innovative and challenging the status quo:
+Here are four techniques to follow when selling a product that is innovative and challenging the status quo:

 The products that require disruptive selling techniques are innovative.
 When a solution is innovative, it means that the intended buyer has most likely never even considered that sort of solution.
 A recent example would be the adoption of AI.
 Most companies now claim to have some sort of AI product or solution integrated into how they do business.
 Not too long ago, this was an entirely foreign concept that executive buyers had no frame of reference for.